becarpenter/book6/pdf/baked.md

 assigned prefixes; this breaks the usual recommendation to use lowercase.)

-Each region have functional divisions that may earn one or more address blocks.
+Each region has functional divisions that may earn one or more address blocks.
 Each division could be for instance:

 1. Internal infrastructure